anup-moitra/md102-intune-virtual-company-lab/00-project-overview/company-scenario.md

 - Endpoint security policies for device protection
 - Compliance policies for device health validation
 - Conditional Access for identity and device-based access control
+- Remote actions and monitoring for operational device management
+- Troubleshooting documentation for real-world issue resolution

 This lab environment simulates common endpoint administration tasks such as: